Skip to content

 CSS Lesson 1: What is CSS?

 So you want to learn CSS?
 Great decision; CSS is the language for web and graphic designers to learn.
 Short for Cascading Style Sheet, CSS is the language used to add style to HTML elements.
-If you are unfamiliar with HTML (or XHTML) you will have little use for CSS, so I recommend you begin reading my XHTML Lessons.
+If you are unfamiliar with HTML you will have little use for CSS, so I recommend you begin reading my HTML Lessons.

 A World Without Style